Rollmops: Origins

 Pickled herring has been a staple in Northern Europe since medieval times, being a way to store and transport fish, especially necessary in meatless periods like Lent.
 The herring would be prepared, then packed in barrels for storage or transportation.

 Rollmops grew popular throughout Germany during the Biedermeier period of the early 19th century and were known as a particular specialty of Berlin, like the similar pickled herring dish Bismarckhering.
 A crucial factor in their popularity was the development of the long-range railway network, which allowed the transport of herring from the North and Baltic seas to the interior.
 The fish was pickled to preserve it and transported in wooden barrels.
 In pubs in Old Berlin, it was common to have high-rising glass display cases known as Hungerturm (meaning "hunger tower") on the bar to present ready-to-eat dishes like lard bread, salt eggs, meatballs, mettwurst, and of course rollmops.
 Nowadays rollmops are commonly served as part of the German Katerfrühstück (hangover breakfast) which is believed to restore some electrolytes.

 Distribution

 Rollmops are eaten in Europe and South America, as well as in areas of the United States and Canada.
-In Czechia and Slovakia rollmops (zavináč) are so well known that they gave rise to the name for the @ sign.
+It is also a sought-after delicacy in South Africa, particularly in Cape Town and the greater Western Cape Province.
+In Czechia and Slovakia rollmops (zavináč) are so well known that they gave rise to those countries' name for the @ sign.